the-minimalist-kitchen/memory/postgres_container/README.md

 ## how to use

-Create a json config file with the following properties:
+Create a json config file with the following schema:

 ```
 {